In the Division of Biological Sciences, undergraduate advising is student-centered and viewed as an integral part of the higher education process.

 - Leadership opportunities

 During their sophomore year, biology students may select a Faculty Mentor in their respective field of study.
-As mentors, faculty can offer a advice focused more specifically on preparing students for the next step after graduation.
-While also providing discipline-related perspective, the primary role of faculty member is to mentor students on the research process and to provide students with insight on career options and applying for graduate or professional school.
+While also providing discipline-related perspective, the primary role of a faculty member is to mentor students on the research process and to provide students with insight on career options and applying for graduate or professional school.

 The Undergraduate Advising Office is just one resource MU has to foster and aid students’ academic and social success.
 MU’s Learning Center provides support with everything from tutoring and group review sessions to help with writing papers and study skills.
 MU ORG (Organization Resource Group) encourages and supports campus and student involvement by providing a campus organization for everyone — academic, social, service, Greek, professional, religious, cultural, sports, and more.
 A full list of all advising and academic resources and student life is available for students from the MU website.